Relativsätze verbinden zwei Sätze mit der, die, das, z.B. 'Der Polizist, der hilft' oder 'Der Ausweis, den ich habe'.

 Exercise 2: Multiple Choice

-Instruction: Select the correct relative clause construction using 'der', 'die', or 'das' in the nominative or accusative case for each question.
+Instruction: Choose the correct relative clause construction with 'der', 'die', or 'das' in either nominative or accusative case for each question.

 1.

-The relative pronoun "die" does not fit the masculine nominative "der Polizist".
+The relative pronoun "die" does not match the masculine nominative "der Polizist".

 2.

-"der" is masculine or dative; here, accusative "die" is required.
+"der" is masculine or dative; here accusative "die" must be used.

-Incorrect verb position and tense; in the relative clause, the verb must be at the end.
+Incorrect word order and tense; the verb must be at the end of the relative clause.

 3.

-Unnecessary personal pronoun "es" in the relative clause; it is incorrect after the verb at the end.
+Unnecessary personal pronoun "it" in the relative clause, which is incorrect after the verb at the end.

 4.